artefactual-labs/enduro/docs/contributing.md

 ### Start a transfer

-Uploading a file into the `sips` bucket should trigger the workflow.
+Uploading a zipped transfer into the `sips` bucket should trigger the workflow.
 From the command-line interface, you can run the following:

-    curl -s https://news.ycombinator.com/y18.gif | mc pipe enduro/sips/y18.gif
+    mc cp ~/Documents/transfer.zip enduro/sips

 The workflow should be triggered automatically.
 It is okay to start Enduro later since the event is buffered by Redis.